squirrels-nest/squirrels-nest.github.io/docs/tutorial/2-project-file.md

 ## Defining the Datasets

 This section is where we define the attributes for all datasets created by the Squirrels project.
-Every dataset defined will have their own "parameters API" and "dataset API".
+Every dataset defined will have their own "parameters API" and "dataset result API".

 Change the first dataset name to `weather_by_time` and label to `Weather by Time of Year`.
 Remove all parameters except "group_by", and rename it to "group_by_dim".
 Fields **scope** and **traits** can be omitted.